michiard/CLOUDS-LAB/labs/pig-lab/README.md

-## Real-world data analysis:: Working with Network Traffic Data
+## Use-case:: Working with Network Traffic Data
 Please, follow this link [TSTAT Trace Analysis with Pig][tstat] for this exercise.

 **IMPORTANT**: For EURECOM students, although you can work on all exercises, for evaluation purposes you only need to complete exercises 1-5.